davidchang/stories-worth-living/idea.md

 - Implement a Zen mode (done 2/20)

 Considerations:
-- Need to fix login bug that redirects back to /answer
+- Need to fix login bug that redirects back to /answer (addressed by switch to Firebase auth 2/20)
 - Look into just using Firebase hosting

 2/20 progress
 -------------
 - Zen Mode
 - Bootstrap navbar
+- Using Firebase for auth

+Next Milestones:
+- Firebase hosting/security rules
+- Need to fix bug where you're waiting to see if you're an authenticated user